Zowe-Java-SDK/ZosShell/README.md

 # ZosShell

+##Demo GIF shows most of the common functionality:

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/main-demo.gif)

+##Demo GIF shows delete functionality:

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/download-demo.gif)

+##Demo GIF shows vi (editing a member and saving it back to the mainframe) functionality:

 ![Demo](https://github.com/frankgiordano/ZosShell/blob/master/save-demo.gif)

 This project demonstrates the usage of [Zowe Java SDK](https://github.com/zowe/zowe-client-java-sdk).

 Project provides a UI shell command prompt that allows you to manipulate datasets and its members.
-The shell performs the following linux commands:
+The shell performs the following linux like commands:

     cat                     - display contents
     cd <arg>                - where arg is a dataset value or empty